- By Subash Kafle

 The Health Literacy Gap

-Instead of saying, โYou have transthyretin cardiac amyloidosis and need a technetium pyrophosphate scan,โ providers should explain in plain language that abnormal proteins may be affecting the heart and that imaging tests can help determine whatโs happening.
+She also emphasized the importance of communicating in clear, accessible language rather than relying on technical medical terminology.
+Instead of telling a patient, โYou have transthyretin cardiac amyloidosis and need a technetium pyrophosphate scan,โ providers can explain that abnormal proteins may be affecting the heart and that imaging tests can help doctors better understand what is happening.
+Communicating in plain language, she noted, helps patients feel informed and respected.
+Clear communication builds trust, while dismissal can quickly erode it.

 The Future of FaithโHealth Partnerships

-โThe role of the church is unlimited,โ he said. โWe can serve spiritually on Sunday and address health needs during the week.โ
+Despite those challenges, he remains optimistic about the role faith institutions can play in improving community health. โThe role of the church is unlimited,โ Bishop Carter explained. โWe can serve spiritually on Sunday and address health needs during the week.โ

 A Call for Continued Engagement